vhugocf/vhugocf/README.md

 ## 😎 About Me

 I'm a software developer based in Sao Paulo, Brazil.
 I thrive on tackling complex problems and creating efficient solutions.
 I am currently focused on enhancing my skills in Go, ReactJS, and NextJS while exploring new technologies.
-- 🌱 I’m currently learning **Go, Data Structures & Algorithms, ReactJS, NextJS**
+- 🌱 I’m currently learning **Go, Data Structures & Algorithms, ReactJS, NextJS, ZK-SNARK**

 - 👯 I’m looking to collaborate on **Blockchain Projects**